MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsComplianceRecordingApplication.md

 Separate invites are sent to the paired applications for the same call or meeting.
 Please refer to the documentation of the ComplianceRecordingPairedApplications parameter for more information.

-**Integration of this parameter into the policy-based recording workflows is still a work in progress.**
+**Integration of this example into the policy-based recording workflows is still a work in progress.**
 **This warning will be removed once the integration is complete.**

 ### Example 7